1.12 Independent Study/Teaching Assistantships/Law Review

 C. Independent Study: Directed Research or Other Faculty-Supervised Work - 1-3 credits*

-• Student writes up specific goals of IS and explains how it will contribute to professional development and fill a gap in the student’s knowledge of the law (up to a page) before permission is granted
+Student writes up specific goals of the Independent Study and explains how it will contribute to their professional development and fill a gap in the student’s knowledge of the law (up to a page) before permission is granted

 * Three credits normally would be offered in the summer rather than during the academic year.